11 min read

 php artisan filament:install --panels

 This command creates your admin panel in app/Filament, sets up your panel provider, publishes assets, and configures everything.
-The setup is cleaner than v3, one command does it all.
+One command does it all.

 Create an admin user: